koulsotiris/ReactWebsite/README.md

 # FitBro

 FitBro is a front-end fitness web app built with React.
-It features a clean layout, responsive design, and custom components that simulate a real fitness mobile app experience.
+It features a clean layout, responsive design, and custom components .

 ## Technologies